 An Origin Theme is a file containing a set of object properties.
 There are four kinds of Theme files in Origin:

-- To apply the copied formats to a single graph, right-click on your target graph and choose Paste Format To.
+- To apply the copied formats to a single object, right-click on your target graph and choose Paste Format To.
 Again, this shortcut menu might has some sub-items that limit what to paste.
-In this way, the formatting option(s) from your source graph should be applied to your target graph.
+In this way, the formatting option(s) from your source object should be applied to your target object.

 - To apply the copied formats to multiple windows in the project, keep the source graph window active and select Edit:Paste Format(Advanced)... from the Origin menu.
 This opens the Apply Formats dialog box.
 Here you have the option of editing or selectively applying formats to one or more graph windows in the Origin Project.

-Theme Organizer (Tools: Theme Organizer) to organize and apply Themes to graphs.
+Theme Organizer (Preferences: Theme Organizer) to organize and apply Themes to graphs.
 With this dialog box you can apply a graph Theme simultaneously to multiple graphs in the Origin project file.

 To combine multiple Themes in the Theme Organizer dialog box:

 - Press the CTRL key while selecting multiple Themes, then right-click and choose Combine from the shortcut menu.
 The shortcut menu in the tool provides an option for editing a Theme, allowing the user to add/delete properties from an existing Theme.

 - The Theme Organizer has separate tabs for managing graph, increment list, worksheet, dialog boxes and plotted mathematical function Themes.